megamoron/microriff/README.md

 import xml.dom.minidom
 dom = xml.dom.minidom.parseString(root[b'META'].data.tobytes())
 ```
-Now we can work with the DOM object.
+Now we can work with the DOM object `dom`.
 Once we have finished, we write our changes to the META chunk and then save to disk.
 ```
 # Update the chunk data
 root[b'META'].data = dom.toxml(encoding='UTF-8')